SergioPanini/portfolio/The markup for an image OpenCV/README.md

 You can semantic mark video use the scipt.

 Img "data_img1" before mark.
-Img "data_mask1" afte.
+Img "data_mask1" after.